What Is 'Open-Box' and Should You Buy It?

 Open-box products can also be floor models that the store has used to show the item off to customers.
 These can be a risky buy, as they've probably seen a lot of use.
 They may have never left the store, but all-day demoing from random customers adds up, and can make the items more prone to failure.
 If the open-box item you're looking at is a floor model, you may want to reconsider.

-Whatever the reason items have been labeled "open-box," these products usually get an inspection to make sure they're working before they're resold.
+Whatever the reason items have received the "open-box" label, these products usually get an inspection to make sure they're working before they're resold.
 This could be a thorough check of each product's functionality, or the inspection could be as basic as plugging the item in to make sure it powers on.
-Either way, open-box products should (usually) work, though it's worth finding out how they've been tested by the retailer.
+Either way, open-box products should (usually) work, though it's worth finding out how the retailer has tested them.
 More testing can help ensure a more reliable product.

 One other thing to be aware of is the fact that open-box products may be sold "as is," meaning you can't return or exchange them.
 The manufacturer's warranty may or may not apply, too.
 So if you buy an open-box product that turns out to be damaged or defective, you have no recourse.
 Not all retailers do this, but you'll want to find out before you buy.